Today’s post is an updated repost from April, 2014.

 Every time you try on that dress, you take it off again because it doesn’t flatter you… is it really worth storing anymore?

 Yes, that coat was a gift… but you’ve never liked it and probably won’t ever wear it.
-Are you willing to let it go?
+Is it time to let it go?

 Yes, you paid top-dollar for those designer jeans but you haven’t worn them in ages… it might be time to let someone else enjoy them.

 THIS step will most definitely be the most difficult step — especially if you have a strong sentimental or emotional attachment to your things.
-I fully understand how difficult it can be to part with items that are still in great condition, that we paid good money for, that we “might need someday” etc. — but I also know from PLENTY of personal experience how freeing it feels to have a neat, organized closet filled with only the clothing I love and wear and feel great in.
+I fully understand how difficult it can be to part with items that are still in great condition, items you paid good money for, items you “might need someday” etc. — but I also know from PLENTY of personal experience how freeing it feels to have a neat, organized closet filled with only the clothing I love and wear and feel great in.

 You’d be surprised how dirty the inside of the closet can get — especially if you store your shoes in the closet.